Labour Studies (LBST) 200

 LBST 200 has a Challenge for Credit option.

-To receive credit for LBST 200, you must complete five written assignments and achieve an overall grade of “D” (50 percent) or better for the entire course.
+To receive credit for LBST 200, you must complete three written assignments, contribute to four discussion forums, and achieve an overall grade of D (50 percent) or better for the entire course.
 Your final grade is determined by a weighted average of the grades you receive on these assignments for credit.
 The weightings of each assignment are as indicated below.

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.